harolCalzada/advance-task-manager/README.md

 ## Troubleshooting

-* __SDK mismatch (json_serializable / freezed)__
+- **SDK mismatch (json_serializable / freezed)**
-  - Si ves advertencias de versión de SDK, asegúrate de que `environment.sdk` en `pubspec.yaml` sea compatible con tu Dart local.
-Este proyecto está configurado para `">=3.4.0 <4.0.0"`.
+  - If you see SDK version warnings, make sure `environment.sdk` in `pubspec.yaml` matches your local Dart.
+This project targets `">=3.4.0 <4.0.0"`.
-  - Tras cambiar el SDK o versiones de dependencias, ejecuta: `fvm flutter clean && fvm flutter pub get` y luego vuelve a generar código.
+  - After changing SDK or dependency versions, it's a good idea to run: `fvm flutter clean && fvm flutter pub get` and then regenerate code.

 ## Architecture